Society of the Rights of Man

-The Society of the Rights of Man (Société des droits de l'homme, SDH) was a French republican association with Jacobin roots, formed during the July Revolution in 1830, replacing another republican association, the Society of the Friends of the People (France).
+The Society of the Rights of Man (Société des droits de l'homme, SDH) was a French republican association with Jacobin roots, formed during the July Revolution in 1830, replacing another republican association, the Society of the Friends of the People.

 It played a major role in the June riots of 1832 in Paris and the July Monarchy.

 Origins

-The origins of the Society had its foundations on a previous organization, The Friends of the People (Société des Amis du Peuple)'.
-This organization was founded in a meeting which took place on July 30.
-It created the first draft of the societies' Manifesto and coincided with the publication of the famous Proclamation du duc d'Orléans by Adolphe Thiers.
+The origins of the Society had its foundations on a previous organization, the Society of the Friends of the People (Société des Amis du Peuple; 1830–1832).
+This organization was founded in a meeting that took place on July 30.
+It created the first draft of the Society's manifesto and coincided with the publication of the famous Proclamation du duc d'Orléans by Adolphe Thiers.
 After a failed attempt to discuss their grievances with their municipality, the Society of Friends of the People published their manifesto in the republican newspaper The Tribune of the Departments (La Tribune des departments).

-Following the publication of their manifesto they continued their activity; protesting the crowning of Louis Philippe I. Originally 120 members the Society began to gain traction, eventually reaching more than 300.
+Following the publication of their manifesto, they continued their activity, protesting the crowning of Louis Philippe I. Originally 120 members, the Society began to gain traction, eventually reaching more than 300.
 Admission relied on either notoriety or on declarations of patriotism.
 Speeches given would draw in a reasonable crowd; Claude cites around 1500.
 However, mirroring the events of the French Revolution it lacked working-class men.
 It was officially dissolved in December 1832.

-Most of the big names like Blanqui, Ulysse Trélat (politician) and other known politicians were all acquitted.
+Most of the big names like Blanqui, Ulysse Trélat and other known politicians were all acquitted.

 Organization

-The SDH was modelled on another French secret Society, the Charbonnerie, organised in small groups of less than twenty members, each given names that evoked Jacobin tradition: 'Robespierre', 'Marat', 'Babeuf', 'Louvel', 'Blackjack January', 'War with the castles', 'Washington', etc.
+The SDH was modelled on another secret society, the Carbonari, organised in small groups of less than twenty members, each given names that evoked Jacobin tradition: 'Robespierre', 'Marat', 'Babeuf', 'Louvel', 'Blackjack January', 'War with the castles', 'Washington', etc.

-They were a nationwide organisation, consisting of group sizes of between 10 and less than 20 members, this allowed them to circumvent the law which required a permit for groups of more than 20 members (this law was amended in February 1834).
+They were a nationwide organisation, consisting of group sizes of between 10 and less than 20 members.
+This allowed them to circumvent the law which required a permit for groups of more than 20 members (this law was amended in February 1834).
 They were the first organisation to extend its educational activities to the working class.

-In Paris, there were 170 groups with a total of approximately 3 000 members.
-Its network extended into the province and would account, according to then police reports, approximately 4 000 members.
+In Paris, there were 170 groups with a total of approximately 3,000 members.
+Its network extended into the province and would account, according to the police reports, approximately 4 000 members.

 The official publication of the organisation was La Tribune des départements published by Armand Marrast.
-It published very revolutionary articles often insulting the King Louis-Philippe and its government.
+It published very revolutionary articles, often insulting the King Louis-Philippe and its government.